 Confidentiality: no third-party can read the sent messages.
 Integrity: prevention of a third-party of modifying the sent messages.
 Authenticity: prevention of impersonation of any of the endpoints.
 Anonymity: if enabled, nobody in the network can identify the sender or the recipient for any particular message.

-By using their public keys as a discovery mechanism, users can publish pseudonyms on the RIF Directory and be discoverable without the need of remembering long public keys.
+By using their public keys as a discovery mechanism, users can publish pseudonyms on the RIF Identity and be discoverable without the need of remembering long public keys.
 The RIF Secure Communications Infrastructure protocol aims to fulfill the need for establishing secure links between end users, RIFOS parties or services.Developers